-Poet Jennifer Hambrick is the multi-Pushcart Prize- and Best of the Net-nominated author of the free verse poetry collection In the High Weeds, winner of the 2020 Stevens Manuscript Award of the National Federation of State Poetry Societies; the acclaimed haibun collection Joyride (Red Moon Press); and the free verse poetry collection Unscathed (NightBallet Press).
-Jennifer also won the 2020 Sheila-Na-Gig Press Poetry Prize and First Place in the 2018 Haibun Award Competition of the Haiku Society of America; was featured by former U.S. Poet Laureate Ted Kooser in his newspaper and online column, American Life in Poetry; was appointed the inaugural Artist-in-Residence at historic Bryn Du Mansion, Granville, OH; and has received many other awards for her work, including from Tokyo’s NHK World TV, the Haiku Society of America, and the Ohio Poetry Association, and in many international competitions.
+Poet Jennifer Hambrick is the four-time Pushcart Prize- and Best of the Net-nominated author of the free verse poetry collection In the High Weeds, winner of the Stevens Manuscript Award of the National Federation of State Poetry Societies; the acclaimed haibun collection Joyride (Red Moon Press), winner of the Marianne Bluger Book Award from Haiku Canada; and the free verse poetry collection Unscathed (NightBallet Press).
+Jennifer also won the 2020 Sheila-Na-Gig Press Poetry Prize, First Place in the 2018 Haibun Award Competition of the Haiku Society of America, and First Place in the 2021 Martin Lucas Haiku Award Competition (U.K.); was featured by former U.S. Poet Laureate Ted Kooser in his newspaper and online column, American Life in Poetry; was appointed the inaugural Artist-in-Residence at historic Bryn Du Mansion, Granville, OH; and has received many other awards for her work, including from Tokyo’s NHK World TV, the National League of American Pen Women, the Haiku Society of America, and the Ohio Poetry Association, and in many international competitions.

 Jennifer’s poem “Circles Against the Spin” was set to music by composer and former Wexner Center Fellow Dr. Mark Lomax, and premiered by CODE New Music Ensemble as part of The Big SCORE, a poetry and music commissioning project of the Johnstone Fund for New Music.
 On commission from the VIVO Music Festival, Jennifer penned the poem “on a cold sea we travel” in response to Arnold Schoenberg’s pivotal chamber music work Transfigured Night, and updating the poem by German poet Richard Dehmel that originally inspired Schoenberg’s composition.
 Composer Jacob Reed’s orchestral song setting of Jennifer’s poem “Thorn Tree” was premiered by the McConnell Arts Center Chamber Orchestra as part of “The Poet’s Song,” a poetry commissioning project supported by the McConnell Arts Center, the Worthington Education Foundation, and the Johnstone Fund for New Music.